damentz/liquorix-package/README.md

 1. Docker
 2. GnuPG

 GnuPG must be configured with a `default-key` line defined in `~/.gnupg/gpg.conf`.
 Consult the GnuPG manual for more information if you're unsure what to put here.
+But if you're creating a temporary signing key for the purposes of building, follow these steps:

+1. Execute `gpg --full-gen-key` and follow prompts
+2. Run `gpg --list-secret-keys` to produce a list of keys you own the secrets to
+3. Create `~/.gnupg/gpg.conf` and add `default-key EXAMPLE1234...`, where the example is your key from the previous output

 ## Usage